cisco/mindmeld/docs/source/userguide/kb.rst

 	>>> qa = QuestionAnswerer(app_path='my_app')
 	>>> s = qa.build_search()

-build_search() API creates a Search object which is an abstraction of a knowledge base search.
+:meth:`build_search()` API creates a Search object which is an abstraction of a knowledge base search.
 It provides several APIs for specifying text query, text or range filters and custom sort criteria.

 Query
 '''''